rinjini-poddar/training/README.md

 6. Release, and
 7. Discussion

 Discussion about what we are doing can be done there.
 Also, we can add Labels for it.
-We can set Category for the discussion.
+We can set Category for that discussion.